The realization space of an unstable coalgebra: Resolution model categories

 Let $\mc{M}$ be a model category and $\mc{G}$ a class of group objects in $\ho{\mc{M}}$.
-The class of $\mc{G}$-cofree maps can be viewed as dual analogues of relative cell complexes where objects of $\mc{G}$ are externally looped and then co-attached to the relative coskeleton.
-Quasi-\mc{G}-cofree maps are \mc{G}-cofree up to Reedy equivalence.
-We give here their definitions and immediate consequences.
-The class of $\mc{G}$-fibrations admits a useful description as retracts of quasi-$\mc{G}$-cofree maps.
+The $\mc{G}$-cofree maps can be viewed as analogues of relative cell complexes.
+More precisely, the objects of $\mc{G}$ and their external iterated loop objects are used to define co-attachments for the relative coskeletal projections.

 Let $\Delta_{\rm id}\subset\Delta_{\rm surj}\subset\Delta$ be the subcategories of identity and surjective maps respectively.
 The restriction functor